NKN Price Tops $0.0258 (NKN)

-NKN (CURRENCY:NKN) traded up 9.7% against the US dollar during the 1-day period ending at 7:00 AM ET on January 22nd.
-Over the last seven days, NKN has traded 22.5% higher against the US dollar.
-NKN has a total market capitalization of $15.06 million and $4.21 million worth of NKN was traded on exchanges in the last 24 hours.
-One NKN token can now be purchased for $0.0258 or 0.00000081 BTC on popular cryptocurrency exchanges.
+NKN (CURRENCY:NKN) traded 5.6% lower against the US dollar during the twenty-four hour period ending at 14:00 PM Eastern on January 26th.
+NKN has a market capitalization of $15.07 million and $1.91 million worth of NKN was traded on exchanges in the last 24 hours.
+One NKN token can currently be bought for about $0.0258 or 0.00000080 BTC on exchanges.
+During the last seven days, NKN has traded 2.3% higher against the US dollar.

 - Tixl (MTXLT) traded 3.5% lower against the dollar and now trades at $79.08 or 0.00215035 BTC.